Bills-Browns game moved to Detroit because of lake-effect snow forecast

 BUFFALO, N.Y.
 (WIVB) — The NFL has relocated the Bills home game Sunday to Detroit because of the lake-effect snowstorm forecast to hit the Western New York region, News 4 has confirmed.

 The Bills will face the Cleveland Browns at 1 p.m.
 Sunday at Detroit’s Ford Field, with television coverage remaining on CBS.
-The Bills said in their official announcement that the decision was made “due to public safety concerns and out of an abundance of caution.”
+The NFL made the decision out of safety concerns, and in consultation with the Bills and local and state officials.

+“The decision to move the game has everything to do with safety,” Bills executive Ron Raccuia said.
+“Our sole concern was the safety of our fans, team, and community and making sure we did not divert any resources that the community will need coming this weekend.”

+Tickets for the game in Detroit will go on pre-sale at 2 p.m.
+Friday and Bills season ticket-holders and fans will have first preference.
+Bills GM Brandon Beane said they will cost “way less” than a normal NFL game.
+Fans with tickets to the game in Buffalo will be refunded and there will not be an option to transfer that ticket to the Detroit game.

 The National Weather Service has issued a lake-effect storm warning lasting through Saturday morning for southern Erie County, which includes the Bills home in Orchard Park.
 The storm is projected to bring wind gusts off Lake Erie as high as 35 mph, which will make travel conditions hazardous and lead to potential power outages.
 Some areas could receive two feet of snow or more.